Axl-Is-Coding/MCraft/README.md

 - Limited PC access

 **Anyone is free to fork and continue this work.**
-The KnowledgeBase contains extensive documentation.
+The KnowledgeBase will be occasionally changed.

 ---